Konstantin Kalinin

 The bottom line is when you opt for banking-as-a-service, you delegate your tech stack decisions to a service provider.
 As for developing from scratch, the tech stack will be your responsibility, just as compliance with regulatory requirements of the finance industry and securing a banking license.

-Main takeaway: you’ll need experienced back-end or full-stack developers to create a neobank app for mobile because server-side development is unavoidable.
+Main takeaway: you’ll need experienced back-end or full-stack app developers to create a neobank app for mobile because server-side development is unavoidable.

 Step #2: Develop a Customer-Facing Neobank App